PaddlePaddle/Parakeet/examples/speedyspeech/baker/README.md

 ```

 1. `--speedyspeech-config`, `--speedyspeech-checkpoint`, `--speedyspeech-stat` are arguments for speedyspeech, which correspond to the 3 files in the speedyspeech pretrained model.
-2. `--pwg-config`, `--pwg-params`, `--pwg-stat` are arguments for speedyspeech, which correspond to the 3 files in the parallel wavegan pretrained model.
+2. `--pwg-config`, `--pwg-checkpoint`, `--pwg-stat` are arguments for speedyspeech, which correspond to the 3 files in the parallel wavegan pretrained model.
 3. `--text` is the text file, which contains sentences to synthesize.
 4. `--output-dir` is the directory to save synthesized audio files.
 5. `--inference-dir` is the directory to save exported model, which can be used with paddle infernece.